 The kitchen is perfect for all your needs with a SMEG fridge, range cooker, the essential coffee machine and large larder cupboard, it will be a pleasure to prepare meals there although if you fancy some lovely meals out, Falmouth has so much on offer that you will be spoilt for choice.
 The kitchen opens through to the utility-room, which is very handy for muddy boots or wetsuits and leads to the extremely private, enclosed garden.

-Upstairs you will find four gorgeous bedrooms and two excellent bath/shower rooms, all with large windows where the natural light floods in.
+Upstairs you will find three gorgeous bedrooms and two excellent bath/shower rooms, all with large windows where the natural light floods in.
 The master bedroom boasts dual-aspect windows where you can sit in bed or an armchair with your morning coffee catching sight of the boats that come and go.
 The second bedroom, even larger than the first, has a charming outlook over the garden and the higgledy piggledy rooftops towards the other side of the estuary; it has 'zip and link' beds which bring flexibility to the property, and the bunk bedroom is ideal for little ones.

 The garden at The Sea Captain's House is a real sun-trap, with sun loungers to stretch out on during the long summer days and plenty of space for outside dining at the large table and chairs, and perhaps a game or two on the lawn.
 The side gate opens from the path next to the house which is very handy after a day on the beach or perhaps stomping on the coast path.

-Falmouth has so much to offer and if you fancy having a car-free holiday this is the ideal destination but of course Cornwall is stunning and there is plenty to explore; The Helford and The Lizard are not far and within each reach and their landscapes vary hugely.
+Falmouth has so much to offer and if you fancy having a car-free holiday this is the ideal destination but of course Cornwall is stunning and there is plenty to explore; The Helford and The Lizard are not far and within easy reach and their landscapes vary hugely.

 Falmouth has a fantastic Blue Flag beach, Gyllyngvase, with a wonderful cafe, bakery and paddle boarding on offer.
 Swanpool is the next beach along and is worth a visit too, and perhaps take the South West Coast Path along to Maenporth and onto The Helford.